 Under Texas’ Compassionate Use Act, patients are allowed to possess up to what is recommended by their prescribing doctor.
 The product must be in oil form and contain no more than .5% THC as well as 10% or more in CBD.

 Purchasing limits vary per patient and are prescribed by their prescribing medical professional.
 However, patients may only purchase low-THC cannabis products at this time.
 Where to Buy

-To qualify for access to low-THC medical marijuana in Texas, a patient must be a permanent resident of the state and suffering from intractable epilepsy.
-No other medical conditions currently qualify.
+To qualify for access to low-THC medical marijuana in Texas, a patient must be a permanent resident of the state and suffering from:

-The applicant must then be approved by two physicians that note that two or more FDA-approved drugs failed to treat the patient.
+The applicant must then be approved by a physician.
 There are no age limitations for license holders.